Speeding Battery Charging from Generators

 Speeding battery charging from generators – further information

 This article will hopefully help speeding battery charging from generators and other battery-charging problems.
-Many similar issues bedevil electrical, battery and solar systems in camper trailers, travel trailers, campervans and motorhomes.
+Many similar issues bedevil electrical, battery and solar systems in camper trailers, caravans, campervans and motorhomes.

 That needed to fix them (and particularly avoiding problems in the first place) is in Caravan & Motorhome Electrics.
 It is also in the associated (now 4th edition) Solar That Really Works (for cabins and RVs) and/or Solar Success (for home and property systems).
 These books are now in ePub, Kindle and print-on-demand formats.
 Many auto-electricians use them as working guides.
 The Caravan & Motorhome Book covers every aspect of RV usage.